...with art by Jeanie Tomanek

 But those are stories for another day, and another journey into the woods.

 Pictures: The paintings above are by Jeanie Tomanek, who lives and works in Georgia, near Atlanta."My all-time favorite folktale is 'The Handless Maiden," she says.
 "It is about a woman’s journey toward wisdom and self-realization and the obstacles and helpers she encounters.
 This tale encompasses many of the archetypical representations of women.
 My 'Everywomen' portray the mothers, daughters, lovers, and crones.
 Strong, wise women who will survive.
 These are filtered through my own experiences many times."
 All rights to imagery here are reserved by the artist.
+The drawing of Rapunzel's tower is by A.H.
+Watson.

 Words: I am grateful to Midori Snyder for allowing me to quote such a long passage from her Armless Maiden essay.
 I urge anyone interested in the tale to please read this insightful essay in full.
 All right to text above, included quoted passages, are reserved by the authors.
-Further reading: The Handless Maiden: an art project by Nomi McLeod.